larsensong/alx-low_level_programming/0x18-dynamic_libraries/README.md

 # :ocean: Dynamic Libraries :ocean:

-0. A library is not a luxury but one of the necessities of life
+        0. A library is not a luxury but one of the necessities of life Create the dynamic library libdynamic.so containing all the functions listed below: